 - Cervical screening community education resources — the Cervical Screening 'Taking Care of Your Health' Flipchart and Facilitator Manual have been designed to support those providing information on cervical cancer and cervical screening to women from different cultural backgrounds, particularly those eligible to articipate in the National Cervical Screening Program (NCSP).
 The flipchart is available in multiple languages.

 - National Cancer Screening Register — supports the National Cervical Screening Program, find out the functions of the Register and how to access the HealthCare Provider Portal.

-The cancer screening and primary care toolkit provides general practices with a clear and easy-to-follow roadmap for improving cancer screening rates.
+The Primary Care Cancer Control Quality Improvement Toolkit provides general practices with a clear and easy-to-follow roadmap for improving cancer screening rates.
 This toolkit will guide your practice through the steps required to:

 - establish accurate cancer screening participation rates